ls0/Collect_Work_Clean/CodeBook.md

 ####Raw datafiles used:
 * X_test.txt (set of test motion data for 9 subjects (30%))
-* subject_test.txt (list of test "Subject"" that generated motion data)
+* subject_test.txt (list of test "Subject" that generated motion data)
-* y_test.txt (list of test "Activity"" performed by subjects)
+* y_test.txt (list of test "Activity" performed by subjects)
 * X_train.txt (set of training motion data for 21 subjects (70%))
-* subject_train.txt (list of training "Subject"" that generated motion data)
+* subject_train.txt (list of training "Subject" that generated motion data)
-* y_train.txt (list of training "Activity"" performed by subjects)
+* y_train.txt (list of training "Activity" performed by subjects)
-* features.txt (561 motion features for both test and training sets)
+* features.txt (561 motion vector features for both test and training sets)

 ####Other informational files that were used:
 * README.txt and features_info.txt, which are the source of information in this code book (2).